MArhamAA1422/b6-learning/general-basics.md

 - Increases the security by hiding the IP of the server.
 - Blocks malicious traffic such as DDOS attacks.
 - Load balancing

+## Cloud Computing
+Cloud computing refers to data and applications being **`stored and run`** on the cloud rather than on your local computer.

+Cloud is just a **big building** filled with computers (servers).

+Cloud Providers provide multiple benefits: scalability (pay as you go), reliability, security, backup.

+##### CC types
+- IAAS
+    - you: software portion - app, data, os, runtime, middleware
+    - provider: hardware portion - servers, virtualization, storage, networking
+- PAAS
+    - you: **app, data**, rest for provider
+- SAAS
+    - most common
+    - provider provides everything
+    - for example: google docs

+### VPC
+- isolated, secure cloud network inside a public cloud
+- public subnet (for internet), private subnet (for db)
+- benefits: scalable, secure

+## Virtualization
+Virtualization in computing is the **process of simulating hardware and software** in a virtual (software) environment.
+Multiple applications in one machine.

+The one server is running 3 VMs, running 3 different applications, running 3 different OS.

+#### Hypervisor

+The software that creates and runs the virtualization is called hypervisor.
+It allocates and controls the sharing of machine's resources: storage, ram, CPUs.

+- Type 1 hypervisor: installed on empty, bare metal hardware, no OS
+- Type 2 hypervisor: installed on an existing OS

+#### Benefits of virtualization
+- saves money on hardware and electricity, floor space, maintenance and management
+- portability, full computing capability (machine's full potential), recovery

+## Containers

+A container is an application that's been packaged with all the (files, configurations, dependencies) necessary for it run.
+A package that can be shared with multiple machines without further configurations.

+Instead of hypervisor, container has **container engine**, it unpacks the container files and hands them off to the OS kernel.

+### VM vs Containers
+- Each VM has an OS, typically larger, because it contains: app + os
+- Containers only contain application, shares machine's OS
+- containers must be packaged to work with same OS of the server, on the other hand VM doesn't rely on that

+## CDN (Content Delivery Network)

+The main purpose of a CDN is to make websites faster by **bringing the website content closer to the user**.
+A CDN works by establishing a **point of presence** (POP).
+A POP is made up of **Edge Servers** which cache the content of the origin webserver.

+## Switching

+Switching is the process of **data being transferred** from one device to another.

+- Circuit switching: communication happens through a dedicated circuit or channel or path, primary used in telephone systems. **Connection Oriented**.

+- Packet switching: **Connectionless**.
+No session or channel is established prior to data transfer.
+Used in modern routing.
+Data is broken down into **individuals packets** that take different routes to the destination.
+Data reassemble happens.